dangalansky/dangalansky/README.md

   <li>Digital Image Processing with OpenCV</li><br>
   <li>Project and Task Management with Notion</li><br>
 <h3 align="center"><ins>About Me:</ins></h3>
 <p align="center">I've worn many hats: musician, artist, mechanic, student, teacher, programmer, chef; but i've always found a home under the creative umbrella.
 Pivoting away from a focus in digital graphic design, I began my coding journey and immediately fell in love with the process.
 I have a background in Python and Javascript and my experience spans desktop apps, digital image processing, data parsing, web scraping, bots, and image recognition through deep learning and AI technologies.
-I'm far from an expert but I am passionate about the things I make.<br>
+I'm far from an expert but I am passionate about the things I create.<br>
 </p>